 There is a two step process to transfer a private number from one vehicle to another.
 So, to make a DVLA private plate transfer, you would need to:

-Note: You can also use Form V317 to apply to keep a vehicle registration number (retention) and then put it on another vehicle (assign it).
+Note: You can also use Form V317 to apply to keep a vehicle registration (put number plate on retention) and then assign it to another vehicle.

 In fact, 'DVLA Personalised Registrations' has millions of personalised number plates that you can choose from, including auction plates and cherished plates.

 A DVLA personalised number plates auction takes place several times a year (5 live and 4 timed) around the country.
 You can also view a catalogue online that shows DVLA future auctions and an updated list of cherished numbers that are available.